Rank one perturbations and Anderson-type Hamiltonians: Almost sure unitary equivalence modulo a rank one perturbation

-\begin{rems*} (a) In the conclusion of Theorem \ref{t-secondtheo} it is necessary to restrict to the essential parts of the operators.
-The statement $H_\omega\sim H_\eta(\Mod \text{rank one})$ is not true.
-Indeed, on the finite isolated point spectra of $H_\omega$ and $H_\eta$ might not interlace: One of the necessary conditions for two operators to be unitarily equivalent up to rank one perturbation.
-In fact, between two points in the discrete spectrum of $H_\omega$ there may be any number of points from the discrete spectrum of $H_\eta$ (almost surely).\\ (b) Theorem \ref{t-secondtheo} cannot be concluded trivially, e.g., by using Theorem \ref{t-Polt}, part 1 of Theorem \ref{t-firsttheo} and a separation of the singular from the absolutely continuous part, because embedded singular spectrum can possibly occur.
-In particular, the singular spectrum of one operator may be interlaced with the absolutely continuous spectrum of the other operator.\\ (c) If we assume that the vectors $\f_n$ are orthonormal and a cyclic family for $H_\omega$ almost surely, then the almost sure cyclicity of $(H_\omega)\ti{ac}$ implies the almost sure cyclicity of $(H_\omega)\ti{ess}$.
-Indeed, under the above assumptions, the restricted operator $(H_\omega)\ti{s}$ is cyclic almost surely by Theorem 1.2 of \cite{JakLast2006}.
-Also recall that the operators $(H_\omega)\ti{ac}$ and $(H_\omega)\ti{s}$ are completely non-equivalent, because the essential supports of their spectral measures are mutually singular.
-So the cyclicity of $(H_\omega)\ti{ac}$ and $(H_\omega)\ti{s}$ implies the cyclicity of $(H_\omega)\ti{ess}$. \end{rems*}
+\begin{rem} (a) If a family of Anderson-type Hamiltonians possesses a weak Anderson localization property (namely, if there is no absolutely continuous spectrum almost surely), then the hypotheses of cyclicity and $|\partial \esupp (\mu_\omega)\ti{ac} |=0$ hold automatically.
+Indeed, the restricted operator $(H_\omega)\ti{s}$ is cyclic almost surely by Theorem 1.2 of \cite{JakLast2006}, and also recall that the operators $(H_\omega)\ti{ac}$ and $(H_\omega)\ti{s}$ are completely non-equivalent because the essential supports of their spectral measures are mutually singular.
+Similarly, almost sure cyclicity of $(H_\omega)\ti{ac}$ implies the almost sure cyclicity of $(H_\omega)\ti{ess}$.\\ (b) In the conclusion of this result it is necessary to restrict to the essential parts of the operators.
+The statement $H_\omega\sim H_\eta(\Mod \text{rank one})$ is not true, since the finite isolated point spectra of $H_\omega$ and $H_\eta$ might not interlace.
+This intertwining is one of the necessary conditions for two operators to be unitarily equivalent up to rank one perturbation.
+In fact, between two points in the discrete spectrum of $H_\omega$ there may be any number of points from the discrete spectrum of $H_\eta$ (almost surely).\\ (c) Theorem \ref{t-secondtheo} cannot be concluded trivially by using Theorem \ref{t-Polt}, plus item 1) of Theorem \ref{t-firsttheo} and then separating the singular from the absolutely continuous part.
+This can be seen by counterexample: Embedded singular spectrum can occur for one operator, but not for the other (with positive probability).
+In particular, the absolutely continuous spectrum of $(H_\omega)\ti{ess}$ may have dense embedded singular spectrum, and $(H_\eta)\ti{ess}$ has purely absolutely continuous spectrum.
+In this case, the singular parts of $(H_\omega)\ti{ess}$ and $(H_\eta)\ti{ess}$ are not unitarily equivalent up to rank one perturbations (as they would have to interlace).\\ (d) We expect that relaxing the hypotheses of the theorem from $(H_\omega)\ti{ess}$ is cyclic to assuming that it has finite multiplicity $m$ would yield the conclusion $(H_\omega)\ti{ess}\sim (H_\eta)\ti{ess}(\Mod \text{rank }m)$. \end{rem}

-As mentioned before, the proof of Theorem \ref{t-secondtheo} applies Theorem \ref{t-Polt} as well as the following Lemma which allows us to introduce absolutely continuous spectrum while retaining precise control of the Radon--Nikodym derivatives of the singular measure after with respect to the measure before it was changed.
+The proof of Theorem \ref{t-secondtheo} uses Poltoratski's result on a characterization of rank one perturbations in terms of the spectrum (Theorem \ref{t-Polt}) as well as the following lemma which will allow us to introduce absolutely continuous spectrum while retaining precise control of the singular measures.